apache/cordova-test-platform/PlatformRequirements.md

 - Api.js must export a static function `createPlatform(destination, cfg, options, events);` that returns a new instance of the `PlatformApi`.
     - `PlatformApi.createPlatform = function(cordovaProject, options) {};`
     - `.createPlatform`: is equal to the `bin/create` script.
 It should install the platform to a specified directory and create a platform project.
 It should accept a `CordovaProject` instance, that defines a project structure and configuration, that should be applied to the new platform, and an options object.
     - __cordovaProject__: This is a `CordovaProject` instance that defines a project structure and configuration, that should be applied to the new platform.
 This argument is optional and if not defined, that platform is used as a standalone project and not as part of a Cordova project.
-(See [CordovaProject documentation](https://github.com/apache/cordova-android/blob/master/bin/templates/cordova/Api.js#L178).)
+        - (See [`CordovaProject` documentation](https://github.com/apache/cordova-android/blob/master/bin/templates/cordova/Api.js#L178).)
+TODO fix link
     - __options__: This is an options object.
 The most common options are:
         - __options.customTemplate__: This is a path to custom template, that should override the default one from the platform.
 If options.customTemplate is present `create` should copy from there instead of it's own template.
 Example:
             ```js